LukeShortCloud/rootpages/src/openstack.rst

 [6]

-RHOSP 10 supports these 4 hypervisors [9]:
+RHOSP supports running a virtualized Undercloud on these platforms [9]:

 -  Kernel-based Virtual Machine (QEMU with KVM acceleration)
 -  Red Hat Virtualization (RHV)
 -  Microsoft Hyper-V
 -  VMWare ESX and ESXi

+RHOSP only supports using libvirt with KVM as the compute hypervisor's virtualization technology.
+[94]

 The version of RHOSP in use can be found on the Undercloud by viewing the "/etc/rhosp-release" file.